mohamed-esam/tasklog/README.md

 An interactive CLI tool for tracking time on Jira tasks with seamless integration to Jira Cloud API and Tempo.

+> 🤖 **Built entirely with GitHub Copilot** - This project was created from scratch using AI pair programming, demonstrating the power of AI-assisted development.

 ## Features

 - 🎯 **Interactive Task Selection**: List your in-progress tasks or search for any task